-Anything "just add water" is amazing.
+Anything "just add water" is amazing for ILP volunteers because they don't need any other ingredients or special kitchen tools to make it.
 This could be muffin mixes, brownie packets, hot chocolate or tea, oatmeal, individual Mac N' Cheese and other similar pastas, puddings, and more!
 Simple things like this are a great thing to send because your volunteer doesn't have access to a full kitchen they can still easily whip up a quick treat.

 Think of easy meals you can send consisting of food they may not have in their country.
 These simple things were mine and my ILP group's favorite!
 Sometimes you just need a break from local food.